alanderex/The-Learning-Machine/meeting141019.md

 ## Meeting 14/10/19

 **Projects**:
-1 Learning Machine
+1. Learning Machine
-2 Emoji Mirror
+2. Emoji Mirror
-3 Mood Observatory
+3. Mood Observatory

 ### Maca's comments
 * Aim for a finished product by February
 * WTC will be closed for five months
 * Robotics week is in April

+Do we need a poster making up to say what we are doing?

+## Ideas
+* Think of what needs to be communicated on signage
+* Questions / how data is used / nature of machine learning etc.
+* Graphics to send through to WTC.
+* Area for visitors to give feedback, draw, leave comments etc.
+*